-The driver structure is similar for statically linked in drivers and dynamically loaded.
+The driver structure is similar for statically linked in drivers an dynamically loaded.
 However some of the fields should be left empty (i.e. initialized to NULL) in the different types of drivers.
 The first field (the init function pointer) is always left blank in a dynamically loaded driver, which can be seen on line 26.
 The NULL on line 37 should always be there, the field is no longer used and is retained for backward compatibility.
 We use no timers in this driver, why no call-back for timers is needed.
-The outputv field (line 40) can be used to implement an interface similar to Unix writev for output.
-The Erlang runtime system could previously not use outputv for the distribution, but since erts version 5.7.2 it can.
-Since this driver was written before erts version 5.7.2 it does not use the outputv callback.
-Using the outputv callback is preferred since it reduces copying of data.
-(We will however use scatter/gather I/O internally in the driver).
+The last field (line 40) can be used to implement an interface similar to Unix writev for output.
+There is no need for such interface in a distribution driver, so we leave it with a NULL value (We will however use scatter/gather I/O internally in the driver).